 2. Create location specific notifications

-Your player could be playing your game while travelling to work, heading back home or waiting for someone at a mall.
-So why not use his location to create custom push notifications that push him to get back to your app (pun intented)?
+Your player could be playing your game while traveling to work, heading back home or waiting for someone at a mall.
+So why not use his location to create custom push notifications that push him to get back to your app (pun intended)?
 For instance, the following notification by Pokemon Go lets the player be aware of the lures in his area – even puts a sense of urgency in the message to nudge him to play right away!